Here is a list of classical codes whose constructions were motivated by prior quantum codes.

 Code Description

-Classical topological code Classical code defined on a two-dimensional lattice and derived from a geometrically local stabilizer code, such as the surface code or color code.
+Classical topological code Classical code defined on a two-dimensional lattice and inspired by geometrically local topological quantum codes, such as the surface code or color code.

-Cycle code A code whose parity-check matrix forms the incidence matrix of a graph.
-This code's properties are derived from the size two chain complex associated with the graph.
+Cycle code A code whose parity-check matrix is obtained from the incidence matrix of a graph over \(\mathbb{F}_2\).
+This code’s properties are derived from the size two chain complex associated with the graph.
+Not every binary linear code is homological, but there exist homological families that asymptotically saturate the Hamming bound [1].

 Newman-Moore code Member of a family of \([L^2,O(L),O(L^{\frac{\log 3}{\log 2}})]\) binary linear codes on \(L\times L\) square lattices that form the ground-state subspace of a class of exactly solvable spin-glass models with three-body interactions.
 The codewords resemble the Sierpinski triangle on a square lattice, which can be generated by a cellular automaton [4].

-Plaquette Ising code Classical code defined on a two-dimensional square lattice whose parity checks are applied on the four vertices of each square.
+Plaquette Ising code Classical code defined on a cubic lattice in usually two or three dimensions whose parity checks are applied on the four vertices of each square.

-Quantum-inspired classical block code A block code of length \(n\) whose construction was inspired by a quantum code.
+Quantum-inspired classical block code A \(q\)-ary linear code whose construction was inspired by a quantum code.

 References